hackoregon/data-science-pet-containers/README.md

 Data Science Pet Containers
 ===========================

-M. Edward (Ed) Borasky <znmeb@znmeb.net>, 2018-03-07
+M. Edward (Ed) Borasky <znmeb@znmeb.net>, 2018-03-08

 Setting up
 ----------

 1. Clone this repository and
     `cd data-science-pet-containers/containers`.
-2. You will need to define some environment variables.
-Copy the file `sample.env` to `.env`.
+2. Define the environment variables.
+    -   Copy the file `sample.env` to `.env`.
 For security reasons, `.env` is listed in `.gitignore`, so it ***won’t*** be checked into version control.

-    Next, edit `.env`.
+    -   Edit `.env`.
 The variables you need to define are
         -   `HOST_POSTGRES_PORT`: If you have PostgreSQL installed on your host, it’s probably listening on port 5432.
 The `postgis` service listens on port 5432 inside the Docker network, so you’ll need to map its port 5432 to another port.
 Set `HOST_POSTGRES_PORT` to the value you want; 5439 is what I use.
         -   `POSTGRES_PASSWORD`: To connect to the `postgis` service, you need a user name and a password.
-The user name is the default, `postgres`.
+The user name is the default, the database superuser `postgres`.
 Docker will set the password for the `postgres` user in the `postgis` service to the value of `POSTGRES_PASSWORD`.

     Here’s `sample.env`: